Dynamics of forced and unforced autophoretic particles: Abstract

 \section{Abstract}

-Chemically active, or autophoretic, particles that isotropically emit or absorb solute molecules are known to undergo spontaneous self-propulsion when their activity is increased beyond a critical P\'{e}clet number ($\Pen$).
-Here, we conduct numerical simulations of a spherical rigid autophoretic particle in unsteady rectilinear translation, which reveal that its motion progresses through four regimes, as $\Pen$ is increased: quiescent, steady, stirring, and chaos.
+Chemically active, or autophoretic, particles that isotropically emit or absorb solute molecules undergo spontaneous self-propulsion when their activity is increased beyond a critical P\'{e}clet number ($\Pen$).
+Here, we conduct numerical computations, using a spectral-element based method, of a rigid, spherical autophoretic particle in unsteady rectilinear translation.
+The particle can be freely suspended (or `unforced') or subject to an external force field (or `forced').
+The motion of an unforced particle progresses through four regimes as $\Pen$ is increased: quiescent, steady, stirring, and chaos.
 The particle is stationary in the quiescent regime, and the solute profile is isotropic about the particle.
-At $Pe=4$ the fore-aft symmetry in the solute profile is broken, resulting in its steady self-propulsion, as has been shown in previous studies.
-A further increase in $\Pen$ gives rise to the stirring regime at $\Pen\approx27$, where the fluid undergoes recirculation, as the particle remains essentially stationary in a state of dynamic arrest.
-As the P\'{e}clet number is increased further, the dynamics of the particle is marked by chaotic oscillations at $\Pen\approx55$ and higher, where its velocity undergoes rapid reorientations.
-The mean square displacement of particles in the chaotic regime exhibits a subdiffusive behavior with an apparently universal scaling exponent at long times for all values of $\Pen$ studied.
-However, the time-scale for the decorrelation of the swimming velocity decreases with an increase in $\Pen$, and this time-scale also governs the transition in the mean square displacement from early-time ballistic to long-time subdiffusive motion.
+At $\Pen=4$ the fore-aft symmetry in the solute profile is broken, resulting in its steady self-propulsion.
+Our computations indicate that the self-propulsion speed scales linearly with $\Pen-4$ near the onset of self-propulsion, as has been predicted in previous studies.
+A further increase in $\Pen$ gives rise to the stirring regime at $\Pen\approx27$, where the fluid undergoes recirculation, while the particle remains essentially stationary.
+As $\Pen$ is increased even further, the particle dynamics are marked by chaotic oscillations at $\Pen\approx55$ and higher, which we characterize in terms of the mean square displacement and velocity autocorrelation of the particle.
+Our results for an autophoretic particle under a weak external force are in good agreement with recent asymptotic predictions (Saha, Yariv, and Schnitzer, \textit{J. Fluid Mech.}, vol. 916, A47, 2021).
+Additionally, we demonstrate that the strength and temporal scheduling of the external force may be tuned to modulate the chaotic dynamics at large $\Pen$.